deonneon/journal_app/readme.md

 1. **Clone Repository**: Clone this repository to your local machine.
 2. **Edit Start Directory**: Redefine DIR variable to point to the same directory as the journal.sh script.
 3. **Initial Setup**: Run the provided setup script to initialize the application.
-4. **Aliasing**: Launch app through journal command by appending to the .bash_profile -- aliasing journal='{path}/journal.sh'
+4. **Aliasing**: Launch app through journal command by appending to the .bash_profile -- aliasing journal='{path}/start_journal_app.sh'

 ## Usage

 ### Starting the App

-- Run `./start_journal_app.sh` to start the Tmux session with all panes configured.
+- Run `./start_journal_app.sh` to start the Tmux session with all panes configured. or
+- Type journal command to launch if already aliased.

 ### Using the App

 - **Main Pane**: Shows the real-time view of your journal.
 - **Entry Addition Pane**: Add new journal entries.
-Type 'exit' to stop adding entries.
 - **Command Handler Pane**: Enter commands to interact with the journal.

 #### Commands